Benito Mussolini: Lateran Treaty

 Despite making such attacks, Mussolini tried to win popular support by appeasing the Catholic majority in Italy.
-In 1924, Mussolini saw that three of his children were given communion.
+In 1924, Mussolini saw to it that three of his children were given communion.
 In 1925, he had a priest perform a religious marriage ceremony for himself and his wife Rachele, whom he had married in a civil ceremony 10 years earlier.
 On 11 February 1929, he signed a concordat and treaty with the Roman Catholic Church.
-Under the Lateran Pact, Vatican City was granted independent statehood and placed under Church law—rather than Italian law—and the Catholic religion was recognized as Italy's state religion.
+Under the Lateran Pact, Vatican City was granted independent statehood and placed under Church law—rather than Italian law—and the Catholic religion was recognised as Italy's state religion.
 The Church also regained authority over marriage, Catholicism could be taught in all secondary schools, birth control and freemasonry were banned, and the clergy received subsidies from the state and was exempted from taxation.
 Pope Pius XI praised Mussolini, and the official Catholic newspaper pronounced "Italy has been given back to God and God to Italy."

 After this conciliation, he claimed the Church was subordinate to the State, and "referred to Catholicism as, in origin, a minor sect that had spread beyond Palestine only because grafted onto the organization of the Roman empire."
 After the concordat, "he confiscated more issues of Catholic newspapers in the next three months than in the previous seven years."
 Mussolini reportedly came close to being excommunicated from the Catholic Church around this time.

 Mussolini publicly reconciled with the Pope Pius XI in 1932, but "took care to exclude from the newspapers any photography of himself kneeling or showing deference to the Pope."
 He wanted to persuade Catholics that "[f]ascism was Catholic and he himself a believer who spent some of each day in prayer ..."
 The Pope began referring to Mussolini as "a man sent by Providence."
 Despite Mussolini's efforts to appear pious, by order of his party, pronouns referring to him "had to be capitalized like those referring to God ..."

 In 1938 Mussolini began reasserting his anti-clericalism.
 He would sometimes refer to himself as an "outright disbeliever", and once told his cabinet that "Islam was perhaps a more effective religion than Christianity" and that the "papacy was a malignant tumor in the body of Italy and must 'be rooted out once and for all', because there was no room in Rome for both the Pope and himself."
 He publicly backed down from these anti-clerical statements, but continued making similar statements in private.

 After his fall from power in 1943, Mussolini began speaking "more about God and the obligations of conscience", although "he still had little use for the priests and sacraments of the Church".
 He also began drawing parallels between himself and Jesus Christ.
 Mussolini's widow, Rachele, stated that her husband had remained "basically irreligious until the later years of his life".
 Mussolini was given a funeral in 1957 when his remains were placed in the family crypt.